AI SEO Is a Scam: When the People Selling “ChatGPT Rankings” Can’t Even Rank Themselves

 The Rise of “AI SEO” Snake Oil

-The core problem isn’t that AI search optimization doesn’t matter.
-It’s that trust and authority in AI systems work the same way they’ve always worked in digital marketing: you build them through genuine expertise, consistent content, and real third-party validation.
-There are no shortcuts, and there are no secret techniques that override the fundamentals.
+AI search optimization does matter.
+The catch is simple: trust and authority in AI systems work the same way they have always worked in digital marketing.
+You build them through real expertise and content that other credible sources actually cite.
+There are no shortcuts and no secret techniques that override the fundamentals.

 The Credibility Audit: Practice What You Preach

-The cold email came from a throwaway .info domain with zero web presence — the only Google result was a DNS lookup.
-The domain redirected to a completely different niche site.
+The cold email came from a throwaway .info domain with zero web presence.
+The only Google result was a DNS lookup, and the domain redirected to a completely different niche site.
 This is a classic cold-email-at-scale tactic: using disposable domains so the main business domain doesn’t get flagged for spam.
 For someone selling trust and authority, that approach undermines both.

 Social proof was thin: a LinkedIn profile with only 4 followers, a Facebook page with roughly 183 likes, zero Trustpilot reviews, and a 0.0 rating.
 For someone claiming over 15 years of experience and hundreds of clients, the numbers didn’t add up.